lukasturcani/mol-draw/readme.rst

 =======

-A lightweight, 3D molecular viewer for embedding molecules into web pages and web apps, with support for React.
+A lightweight, 3D molecular viewer for embedding molecules into web pages and web apps.
 It is intended for use by both JavaScript and PureScript applications.